Nikon Z7 Review

 The Z6 features a deeper buffer for longer bursts (35 versus 23 for 12-bit lossless NEFs).

-The Z7 meters down to -3 EV and focuses down to -1 EV ordinarily, while the Z6 can meter to -4 EV and focus to -2 EV.
+The Z7 meters down to -3 EV and focuses down to -1 EV ordinarily (-2 EV with firmware v2.00), while the Z6 can meter to -4 EV and focus to -2 EV.
 (However, in Low-light AF mode, both cameras can focus down to -4 EV.)

 While both models capture full-width 4K video at up to 30p, the Z6 features full-pixel readout, for better video quality.
 The Z7 subsamples.